hossamnasser938/React-Native-The-Practical-Guide-Course-Documentation/04_debugging_react_native_apps.md

         * ` Network `
         gives some info about network requests made in the app.
         * ` Touchables `
-        later.
+        on that later.
     * ` Show/Hide Perf Monitor `
     shows/hides the performance monitor whcich provides info related to performance.
     * ` Debug JS Remotely `
-    The most important one which enables you to debug your logic(**JavaScript**) on the browser.
+    The most important one which enables us to debug our logic(**JavaScript**) on the browser.
         * After enabling it, you can use ` console.log ` to log something from your app somewhere in the code and you will see that on the browser while your app running on the emulator or on the device and connected to your PC.
         * On enabling it, your browser will open on a page whose **console** is connected to your app.
 If it did not open, open it manually on ` localhost:8081/debugger-ui/ `.
-This features works only for ` Chrome ` and the open source version ` Chromium `.
+This feature works only for ` Chrome ` and the open source version ` Chromium `.

 ## Debugging with Breakpoints
-* On Enabling ` Remote JS Debugging `, the developer tools of the browser contains some useful and some not useless tabs:
+* On Enabling ` Remote JS Debugging `, the developer tools of the browser contains some useful and some useless tabs:
     * ` console ` tab
-    is very usedul since we see our logs there.
+    is very useful since we see our logs there.
     * ` Elements ` tab
     is useless since it holds the DOM of the web page not the app ` components `.
     * ` Sources ` tab